Posted by

 Here’s how it all started….

 Since my youngest years, I have loved biking.
-I was born on a farm, then moved to a small town.
+When I was born, my family farmed near Chestnut, Illinois, then later moved to the nearby small town of Mount Pulaski.
 I could easily bike its entire length, and did.

 On summer evenings, as darkness neared, Dad’s familiar whistle would call me home from the park where I’d be playing with neighborhood kids.
 That was when I’d fly home on my bike, loving the thrill of bouncing over various curbs and embankments along the way.